+It is almost a code that, if cracked, can offer a wealth of knowledge to times long gone.
 The ancient Celts lived in Ireland between 500 BC and 400 AD, and their impact on Ireland’s identity is second to none.

-Let us now take a look at Ireland’s Celtic symbol for strength, its interpretations, and hidden messages.
+Let us now take a look at Ireland’s Celtic symbols for strength, their interpretations, and hidden messages.

+Celtic symbols, as previously mentioned, remain closely associated with Irish culture.
 From a tourism perspective, they rule the roost with etchings splayed across t-shirts, caps, keyrings, and stationery.

 Representing timeless themes celebrated world-over, such as love, family, loyalty, and wisdom, this comes as no surprise.